 That’s it!
-The Easy Peasy way to install your own DIY Board and Batten wall for only $50!
+The easy peasy way to install a DIY Board and Batten accent wall.

-(This project actually comes together pretty quickly!
-I know there are a lot of steps, but it’s hard to describe how to do everything in any fewer steps.
-If you start with a good visual blueprint of your design and measure and mark as you work it goes pretty smoothly!)
+This project actually comes together pretty quickly!
+If you start with a good visual blueprint of your design and measure and mark as you work, it goes pretty smoothly!

 My Hubby and I had this installed start to finish in an afternoon.
-I actually spent more hours puttying in all the holes, sanding, caulking and painting to create the finished look.
+More time was spent with all the finish work: filling in all the nail holes, sanding, caulking and painting to create the finished look.